Adamouization/Adamouization.github.io/source/_posts/Year-2023-In-Movies.md

 ---
 title: 2023 in Movies
-date: 2023-12-30 09:38:53
 categories:
   - movies
 tags:
   - stats
   - letterboxd
+wordCount: 212
+charCount: 1306
+imgCount: 3
+vidCount: 0
+wsCount: 0
+cbCount: 0
+readTime: About 2 minutes
+date: 2023-12-30 09:38:53
 ---

 In 2023, I watched less movies than I did I previous years (likely due to the good weather and Covid not being a thing anymore).
 I watched a total of 68 movies (110 in 2022, 123 in 2021 and 137 in 2020), which amounted to: